KimVinod/bts-lyricz/README.md

 Link: https://sites.google.com/view/bts-lyricz/home

 ## Credits
-Special thanks to translator armys and genius.com for the lyrics :)
+Special thanks to translator armys and genius.com for the lyrics :)<br>
+I do not own any names, images and lyrics.
+All credits goes to BTS and BIGHIT MUSIC

 <p align = "center">
  <br>